Policies & Procedures

 No child may be brought to school who has experienced a fever, diarrhea, or vomiting within the previous 24 hours.
 Please do not send your child to school unless they have been symptom-free for a full 24 hours.
 Please inform the teacher or director if your child contracts a contagious disease.

 Only emergency medications for anaphylactic allergic reactions will be administered at school.
-These medications cannot be administered without a CARE plan form from the prescribing physician containing a diagnosis, written parental permission, instructions, and the signature of the physician.
-This includes epi-pens for allergic reactions.
-Medications must be provided in the properly labeled original prescription container.
+These medications cannot be administered without a written plan from the prescribing physician containing a diagnosis, written parental permission, instructions, and the signature of the physician.
+This includes epi-pens for allergic reaction.
+Medications must be provided in the properly labeled original prescription container and left at school.
 Sunscreens and other topical creams and ointments must be applied before school.

-Children are expected to wash their hands upon arrival, before snack time, after using the bathroom, after playing outside, and as circumstances dictate.
+Children are expected to wash their hands upon arrival, after using the bathroom, after playing outside, and as circumstances dictate.

 Three-year-olds and four-year-olds must be toilet trained before beginning school.
 This means they use the toilet exclusively for elimination.
 Four-year-olds should be close to toilet independence.